jasmineuchil/katacodaNew/cloud-native_application/intro.md

-This scenario will take you through a H2O application deployment on Kubernetes deployed in Power Virtual Server.
+This scenario will take you through a H2O application deployment on Kubernetes.